kinetickode/otrade/README.md

 get_price_direction <Stock Symbol>
 ```

-For my own protection I am no-op'ing the Robinhood functions that execute trades
+For my own protection I am no-op'ing the Robinhood functions that either execute
-or change any account data.
-I am doing this in the otrade package to save time,
+trades or changes any account data.
+I am doing this in the otrade package to save
-though a better strategy would be to fork the robin-stocks package and remove the
+time, though a better strategy would be to fork the robin-stocks package and remove
-functions.
+the functions.

 ## Helpful Articles